Priyesh1216/Priyesh1216/README.md

 - I am currently studying at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)** and was a Developer intern at **IBM** for the 2025 Winter Term.
 In addition, I am incoming at **PwC** as a Cybersecurity intern for the Summer 2026 term.

-- 🔭 I’m currently working on **a Cover Letter generator personalized for specific job applications and your resume!**

-- 🌱 I’m currently learning about **AI Agents with Python**

 - 📫 How to reach me: **priyeshpatel1216@gmail.com**

 - 🤝 Connect with me: **https://www.linkedin.com/in/priyesh-patel-a14ba9216/**